Influencer Analysis Tool

 - New brand page followers

-Conclusion: Use this influencer analysis tool to weed out fake influencers and find the best influencers for your campaigns.
+Conclusion: Use this influencer analysis tool to weed out fake influencers and find the best creators for your campaigns.

-Using our free tool above, you can start your influencer search by looking at the most critical influencer performance metrics.
-Once you’ve built a team of influencers and identified your top performers, you can replicate your success by looking for similar influencers with new audiences.
+Using our free tool above, you can start your creator search by looking at the most critical creator performance metrics.
+Once you’ve built a team of creators and identified your top performers, you can replicate your success by looking for similar creators with new audiences.

 Above all, you should track your program performance and test new techniques.
 Like most marketing approaches, influencer marketing improves with testing and experience.
 Mindful trial-and-error tactics refine your program over time.